 - The ability to understand Mandarin.
 (An interview will be given to assess the listening comprehension)

 - Proof of English proficiency is required.
-Minimum TOEFL score of 470/ 52 (TOEFL iBT).
+Minimum TOEFL score of 470 / 52 (TOEFL iBT).
 Or IELTS with a score of 5.5.
 (TOEFL and IELTS valid scores are only limited to two years, more than two years must be retaken) (Applicants with a Bachelor or higher degree from English speaking schools; or those who have lived in North America for more than 20 years are exempt from this requirement.)

-Students are required to complete 52 units of course work.
-This includes 39 units of core courses and 13 units of elective courses.
+Students are required to complete 52 units of coursework.
+This includes 40 units of core courses and 12 units of elective courses.

 Duration and Location

 The program must be completed between 2 to 7 years.
 Students may petition The program must be completed in time frame between 2 to 7 years.
 Students may petition for an extension on a case-by-case basis if pass 7 years.
 All courses are available online either synchronously or asynchronously.

 1. Biblical Studies (15 units)